-Standard Торіс First-time adoption Expected impact on the financial position and performance Amendments to IFRS 9, IAS 39, IFRS 7 and IFRS 16 Reform of interest rate benchmarks (IBOR reform - phase 2) Jan.
+Standard Торіс First-time adoption financial position and performance Amendments to IFRS 9, IAS 39, IFRS 7 and IFRS 16 Reform of interest rate benchmarks (IBOR reform - phase 2) Jan.
 1, 2021 no material impact Amendments to IFRS 16 Accounting for rent concessions related to the Covid-19 pandemic.
 Apr.
 1, 2021 no material impact

-To be applied in the first reporting period of a financial year beginning on or after this date.
+^{} To be applied in the first reporting period of a financial year beginning on or after this date.